gildas-lormeau/zlib-wasm/README.md

 const rawResult = deflate64RawData.pipeThrough(deflate64RawDecompressor);
 ```

-**Important Note on Deflate64 Streaming:**

-Due to the underlying WebAssembly implementation using `inflateBack9`, Deflate64 decompression requires buffering the complete input stream before processing.
-This means:

-- ✅ **Works**: All chunk sizes will decompress successfully
-- ⚠️ **Limitation**: Input data is buffered internally until the stream ends
-- 💡 **Impact**: Higher memory usage for large Deflate64 files compared to other formats

-This buffering approach maintains API compatibility while handling the technical constraints of the Deflate64 implementation.
-For optimal memory usage with large files, consider using standard deflate format when possible.

 ### CRC32 Support

 The library provides CRC32 computation and verification for `deflate-raw` and `deflate64-raw` formats: